Clint Steindl: Professional career

+NBL and Europe

-Upon completing his college career, Steindl returned home to Queensland and joined the Cairns Taipans of the National Basketball League.
-Over two seasons with the Taipans, he played 53 games and averaged 4.1 points as a rookie and 7.4 points during the 2013–14 season.
+Steindl joined the Cairns Taipans of the National Basketball League for the 2011–12 season.
+He averaged 4.1 points in his first season and 7.4 points in the 2013–14 season.

-In 2014, Steindl played in the Queensland Basketball League with the Mackay Meteors.
-After initially indicating his desire to play in Europe, Steindl joined the Townsville Crocodiles ahead of the 2014–15 NBL season.
-After averaging 9.6 points in 28 games during his first season with the Crocodiles, Steindl had a four-game stint with the Meteors in 2015.

-Steindl returned to the Crocodiles for the 2015–16 season and won the NBL Most Improved Player Award.
+Steindl joined the Townsville Crocodiles for the 2014–15 NBL season, where he averaged 9.6 points in 28 games.
+He returned to the Crocodiles for the 2015–16 season and won the NBL Most Improved Player Award.
 In 28 games, he averaged 12.7 points per game.

-For the 2016–17 season, Steindl moved to Belgium to play for the Leuven Bears, where he averaged 12.8 points in 26 games.
+For the 2016–17 season, Steindl joined the Leuven Bears of the Belgian Pro Basketball League.
+In 26 games, he averaged 12.8 points per game.

-Following a pre-season stint with the Perth Wildcats, Steindl returned to the Europe for the 2017–18 season, joining Greek team Panionios.
-However, he appeared in just three games for Panionios before returning to Australia.
-He reunited with the Wildcats and averaged 2.8 points in 23 games.
+During the 2017 pre-season, Stint trained and played with the Perth Wildcats of the NBL.
+He later joined Greek team Panionios for the 2017–18 season, but appeared in just three games before returning to Australia.
+He reunited with the Wildcats in November 2017 and averaged 2.8 points in 23 games during the 2017–18 NBL season.

-An off-season stint with the SBL's Cockburn Cougars in 2018 saw him suffer a fractured left wrist in just his second game.
-He returned to Perth for the 2018–19 season and won his first NBL championship after the Wildcats defeated Melbourne United 3–1 in the 2019 NBL Grand Final series.
-In 34 games in 2018–19, he averaged 6.9 points per game.
-During the 2019 off-season, he played for the Perry Lakes Hawks in the SBL.
+Steindl re-joined the Wildcats for the 2018–19 NBL season and won his first NBL championship.
+In 34 games, he averaged 6.9 points per game.

 On 6 April 2019, Steindl re-signed with the Wildcats on a two-year deal.
 In March 2020, he was crowned an NBL champion for the second year in a row.

 In January 2021, Steindl played his 200th NBL game.
-On 19 May 2021, he scored a career high-tying 25 points with six 3-pointers in a 91–88 loss to the Brisbane Bullets.
+On 19 May 2021, he scored a career-high-tying 25 points with six 3-pointers in a 91–88 loss to the Brisbane Bullets.
 He helped the Wildcats reach the 2021 NBL Grand Final series, but was hampered by a groin injury during the series, as the Wildcats lost 3–0 to Melbourne United.
 He parted ways with the Wildcats following the season.

 On 5 July 2021, Steindl signed a two-year deal with the Tasmania JackJumpers, a new franchise entering the NBL for the first time in 2021–22.
 He was named the JackJumpers' inaugural captain.

-After missing the first six weeks of the 2022–23 NBL season due to stress fractures in his shins, Steindl signed a two-year contract extension with the JackJumpers on 16 November 2022.
+Steindl missed the first six weeks of the 2022–23 NBL season due to stress fractures in his shins.
+On 16 November 2022, he signed a two-year contract extension with the JackJumpers.

+Steindl returned for his third season as captain of the JackJumpers in 2023–24.
+In November 2023, he played his 300th NBL game.
+He went on to help the JackJumpers win the NBL championship with a 3–2 grand final series victory over Melbourne United.
+It marked his third career NBL championship.

+In January 2025, Steindl played his 350th NBL game.

+On 14 February 2025, Steindl announced his retirement from professional basketball after a 356-game NBL career.
+He hit 519 three-pointers in his career, ranking seventh most in the 40-minute era.